llmariner/llmariner/aws/README.md

 ssh_ip_range     = "<ingress CIDR block for SSH (default: "0.0.0.0/0")>"
 ```

 Then, run terraform command to initialize and create an instance.
+(It takes around 10 minutes.)

 ```
 $ terraform init